charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

     - tag is a property that you can "call" on the button object

 4. To add a file in Swift, select folder > right click > select "new file" > make sure group is the correct folder, target should be the current project

+5. Methods - a method is a function that is associated with a class (i.e. if it's within the curly braces/body of a class it's considered a method)
+6. Functions - are not associated with a class